- TOMMY & JOSEPH SCHWARZKOPF

-Progress: We set the ground for people to make Quito and our buildings their habitat, their home, and their future.
+Progress: We set the ground for people to make their cities and our buildings their habitat, their home, and their future.
 We build long-term relationships.
-We are catalysts for positive changes and progress in Quito.
+We are catalysts for positive changes and progress in Ecuador.

 Architect Tommy Schwarzkopf founded Uribe Schwarzkopf in 1973, and has since played a foundational role in contributing to the growth of Quito and to the transformation of the city into the thriving metropolis it is today.
 Tommy Schwarzkopf has been a pioneer in the vertical growth of Quito, marking milestones for the development of a new concept of urbanism in the city.